PseudoLang-Software-Foundation/Pseudolang/readme.md

 ## Releases

-Goto [nightly releases](https://nightly.link/PseudoLang-Software-Foundation/Pseudolang/workflows/build/main) and download the binary for your operating system.
+Goto **[nightly releases](https://nightly.link/PseudoLang-Software-Foundation/Pseudolang/workflows/build/main)** and download the binary for your operating system.

+There is also an **installer** you can download in [releases](https://github.com/PseudoLang-Software-Foundation/Pseudolang/releases).

 ## Use